5. Training a reflectorch model#

 trainer_kwargs

-- (optional) the callback classes together with their keyword arguments which are used when training a model from the terminal.
+- (optional) the callback classes together with their keyword arguments.logger

 training: